-What is different in the 2023 Health Value Dashboard?
+What is different in the 2024 Health Value Dashboard?

-HPIO released the first edition of the Dashboard in December 2014 and has made improvements to each following edition of the Dashboard, including the addition of equity profiles in the 2017 Dashboard.
-In some cases, metrics were modified, removed or replaced due to changes in the data description or source or to ensure we are using the most relevant, timely and publicly available source.
-Most metrics in the ranked domains of the 2023 edition (93%) are the same or similar to the 2021 edition.
-Of 110 metrics in the 2023 Dashboard, 96 are the same or similar, 6 are revised and 8 are new or replacements for metrics that were modified, discontinued or not updated by the source used for the 2021 Dashboard.
+HPIO released the first edition of the Dashboard in December 2014 and has made improvements to each following edition of the Dashboard, including the addition of equity profiles in 2017.
+In some cases, metrics were modified, removed or replaced due to changes in the data description or source or to ensure the metrics used are from the most relevant, timely and publicly available source.
+Most metrics in the ranked domains of the 2024 edition (96.4%) are the same or similar to the 2023 edition.
+Seventy-six metrics (67.9%) were updated with new data between the 2023 and 2024 Dashboard.